 Bounce Rate Matters, But It Isn’t Definitive

-Finally, sometimes a bounce, no matter how you define it, is ambiguous.
+Sometimes a bounce is ambiguous no matter how you define it.
 It’s not clear whether a bounce is good or bad all the time.

 Hard to tell.